SyntaxGhost-IO/SyntaxGhost-IO/README.md

-# Hi, I am SytaxGhost-IO 👻
+# Hi, I am SyntaxGhost-IO 👻

 # 🚀 The Mission: Future Blockchain Data Scientist
 I am a **Data Science student** currently mastering the fundamentals of data analysis.
 My goal is to apply these analytical skills to decentralized ledgers and blockchain ecosystems.
 I am also fascinated by **Neuroscience** and how biological intelligence can inform digital network structures.